March 25, 2020

-Ultimately, a lot of people choose to go with WordPress or Drupal because both platforms offer more add-ons.
-However, Joomla! stands at a nice spot in the middle of the road between those two platforms.
+Ultimately, a lot of people choose to use WordPress or Drupal because both platforms offer more add-ons.
+However, Joomla! stands at a nice spot in the middle between the two platforms.
 It’s easier to maintain, it doesn’t require you to be a developer to set up a website, and it offers enough options out of the box that using extensions may not be essential.

-Drupal is another big name that gets a lot of attention during CMS debates, alongside WordPress and Joomla!.
+Drupal is another big name that gets a lot of attention during CMS debates.
 This particular platform is popular among enterprise-level websites since it tends to offer superior performance.